gremo/react-directus/README.md

 The `useDirectusAuth` hook provides a few methods for working with the [Directus Authentication API](https://docs.directus.io/reference/old-sdk.html#authentication):

-* `login` - a function that accepts an email and password and returns a promise that resolves to the user object if the login is successful or rejects with an error otherwise.
+- `login` - a function that accepts an email and password and returns a promise that resolves to the user object if the login is successful or rejects with an error otherwise
-* `logout` - a function that logs out the current user.
+- `logout` - a function that logs out the current user
-* `user` - the current user object
+- `user` - the current user object
-* `authState` - the current authentication state, one of `loading` (the initial state), `logged-in` or `logged-out`.
+- `authState` - the current authentication state, one of `loading` (the initial state), `logged-in` or `logged-out`.

 ```jsx
 import { useDirectusAuth } from 'react-directus';